 Right To Know

-This written Hazard Communication Plan is established for Valdosta State University in order to comply with the Georgia Public Employees Hazardous Chemical Protection and Right To Know Act of 1988 as amended, and Georgia Department of Labor Chapter 300-3-19 Public Employee Hazardous Chemical Protection and Right To Know Rules.
+This written Hazard Communication Program is established for Valdosta State University in order to comply with the Georgia Public Employees Hazardous Chemical Protection and Right To Know Act of 1988 as amended, and Georgia Department of Labor Chapter 300-3-19 Public Employee Hazardous Chemical Protection and Right To Know Rules.
 This Plan is maintained by the Office of Environmental & Occupational Safety and is available to all employees, the Right To Know Coordinator for the University System of Georgia, and the Georgia Department of Labor.

 All employees of Valdosta State University shall be informed about the hazards of chemicals to which they may be exposed in the workplace.
 This information will be provided to employees in the form of employee training, container labels and other appropriate forms of warning, and material safety data sheets.
 All work areas of Valdosta State University are included within this plan.
 Valdosta State University has designated Michael Fontaine as the Right To Know Coordinator.